Effectiveness of Hexaminolevulinate (Hexvix) in the Diagnosis and Treatment of Patients With Non-invasive Bladder Cancer

 The purpose of this study is to determine the effectiveness of hexaminolevulinate (Hexvix) in the diagnosis and treatment of patients with non-invasive bladder cancer and if it results in a change in patient management.

-Each patient enrolled into the study will be instilled 50 mL of a 8 mmol/L Hexvix solution in the bladder using a catheter.
+Each patient enrolled into the study will be infused with 50 mL of a 2 mg/mL Hexvix solution in the bladder using a catheter.
 Subsequently, after fluid retention by the patient in the bladder for one hour, the bladder will be emptied.

 Patients with documented or suspected bladder cancer.

 Patients with documented or highly suspected non-invasive bladder cancer.

 Patients with hypersensitivity to the drug substance or any excipient of Hexvix.

 Patients at a high risk of suffering extensive bladder inflammation e.g. patients after intravesical BCG treatment, patients with moderate or severe leukocyturia or patients undergoing recent bladder surgery.